Adalog-fr/ada-static-code-analysis-tools-benchmark/README.md

 1. Go to the root of this repository.
 2. Run `cogralys-bench-util generate-build-path -p src`.
 This will generate an `alireTomlPath.json` file containing all directories that contain an `alire.origin.toml` file.
 This file is used, for example, by the `build` command to build all projects.
 3. Run `cogralys-bench-util generate-alire`.
 This will generate `alire.toml` from a list of directories (previously generated `alireTomlPath.json`) that contain an `alire.origin.toml` file.
-It will also delete the existing `alire` folder and generate an 'unknownCrates.json' file that contains a list of all unknown crate dependencies.
+It will also delete the existing `alire` folder and generate an 'unknownCrates.json' file containing a list of all unknown crate dependencies.
 4. Run `cogralys-bench-util update-project`.
-This will concurrently run `alr -n update` in all directories listed in `alireTomlPath.json`.
+This will concurrently run `alr -n update` for all crates listed in `alireTomlPath.json`.
 5. (Optional but highly recommended for identifying future analysis problems) Run `cogralys-bench-util build`.
 This will run `alr -n build` in all directories listed in `alireTomlPath.json`.
 6. Run `cogralys-bench-util bench-adactl > /workspaces/bench-source/Adactl_benchmark.sh` to generate the benchmark experiment script for AdaControl.
 7. Run `cogralys-bench-util bench-gnatcheck > /workspaces/bench-source/GNATcheck_benchmark.sh` to generate the benchmark experiment script for GNATcheck.